 We primarily let the dams raise the kids.
 They learn all about grazing, chewing their cud, and herd dynamics from their moms.
 And since our goats are so friendly, the kids grow up very comfortable playing with humans too.
 We also bottle feed kids once a day for the first 2 weeks and then a few times a week until weaning.
 This ensures they will take the bottle if needed.
-We can let kids go to new homes around 7-8 weeks and the new owner has the option to supplement with a bottle until 12 weeks.
+We can let kids go to new homes anytime and the new owner has the option to supplement with a bottle until 12 weeks.
 It helps them bond.
-So far, all our dams have raised their kids to weaning, but knowing they can take a bottle is a good preventive in case anything ever happens to a dam.
+So far, all our dams have raised their kids to weaning, but knowing they can take a bottle has been a good practice for us.

 We raise Mini Nubians with high quality dairy lines who are easy to milk and pleasant to be around.
 We try to have kids for sale 3 times a year; spring, summer, and fall.
 Often we also have adults and does in milk for sale.
 Just inquire and let us know what you are looking for.
 We’ll help make a good match for your enjoyment!